Baby on Board 👶🏾 ? Here are some prenatal yoga tips for beginners

 But this time, I would give online yoga class streaming a try.

 A few of my friends had mentioned recently that they started practicing yoga classes at home.
 I was intrigued so figured once again, what the heck, I’ll at least look into it.

-A lot of streaming platforms offer a Free 30 Day Trial so you can test out if yoga at home is right for you.
+A lot of streaming platforms offer a 15-DAY FREE TRIAL so you can test out if yoga at home is right for you.